 Thank God for the sunflower fields — North Dakota (and to a lesser extent the part of Montana we’ve been through) has an extraordinary agricultural landscape.
 All you have to do is look out the window (or listen to the agricultural reports on public radio) to understand that this is big business in this state.
 Without getting into the impacts of “Big Farming” – which is certainly evident here — the fields of wheat, corn, and other crops are stunning in their beauty.
 And none more so than the fields of sunflowers.

 The first sunflower field we passed by almost caused us to wreck the car, as we gawked at the endless view of these distinctive beauties.
 After the tenth one, we decided we had to get a picture.
-So somewhere between Bismarck and Minot we pulled off the road so Claire could capture the scene above.
+So somewhere between Bismarck and Minot we pulled off the road so Claire could capture the scene at the top of the post.
 The rural postman came by as she was taking the picture, and told her that the heads turned to face the sun, which explains why all the fields on our side of the road (going north) were facing east yesterday morning.
 He also said that in another week or so, this field would be a total mass of yellow.
-We Googled sunflowers in North Dakota when Claire got back in the car, and found out this was a crop for the seeds – with some plants yielding up to 1,000 seeds.
+We Googled sunflowers in North Dakota when Claire got back in the car, and found out this was a crop for the seeds — with some plants yielding up to 1,000 seeds.
 So the next time you see a baseball player spit out sunflower seeds, think of this picture and the North Dakota farmers who grow them.
 As a Southerner now living on the east coast, I’ve never seen such a sight.

 You can find Nats fans all across the country — When I first started wearing my Nationals hat several years ago, I would often get strange looks.
 Today, Nats fans are everywhere – including the Big Time Bistro in Minot, North Dakota.
 Claire and I walked into this historic downtown eatery (remember, we have a “no chains” policy on eating), sat at the bar (because all the tables were filled), and looked up to see the cook working next to us wearing a Nats cap.
 We struck up a conversation, and it turns out he is a Nats (and Redskins, and Capitals) fan from Virginia Beach, who is in Minot to be with his brother, sister-in-law, and his niece and nephew.
 By the way — did you see that Bryce Harper finally got his home run stroke back yesterday, with a walk-off in the 13th no less?!
 Go Nats!